boylesoftware/x2node-rsparser/README.md

 When the `feedRow(row)` method is called, the values in the provided `row` argument are considered "raw".
 Before a value from a result set column is set into the corresponding record property it is passed through a function called *value extractor*.
 The default value extractors can be overridden by providing custom extraction functions using the modules `registerValueExtractor` function.
 The following extractor types are used:

 * `string` - Used to extract string record properties.
-The default extractor simply returns the raw value.
+The default extractor simply returns the raw value as `String(rawValue)` unless it is `null`.
 * `number` - Used to extract number record properties.
-The default extractor simply returns the raw value.
+The default extractor simply returns the raw value as `Number(rawValue)` unless it is `null`.
 * `boolean` - Used to extract Boolean record properties.
-The default extractor returns `null` if the raw value is `null`, otherwise it returns the result of `rawValue ? true : false` conditional operator.
+The default extractor returns `null` if the raw value is `null`, otherwise it returns the result of `(rawValue ? true : false)` conditional operator.
 * `datetime` - Used to extract datetime record properties.
 The default extractor assumes the raw value to be an instance of `Date` (or `null`) and returns the result of calling `toISOString()` method on it.
 * `isNull` - Special extractor used to test if the property value is `null`.
 The default extractor returns `true` if the raw value is `null`, or `false` if it is not.